 Output 1: Strengthened management, financing, and governance of higher education system

-(i) LUMS including registration, tuition fee payment, and financial management has designed.
+(i) LUMS including registration, tuition fee payment, and financial management has been designed.
 Adopting open source software to the local context is in process.
-A consulting firm recruitment is on contract negotiation stage.
+A consulting firm recruitment is board.

 (iii) Enrollment in the four public universities: